-The Advisory Committee on Financial Accountability and Efficiency for the Judicial Branch recommends that the Judicial Council, effective August 1, 2017, revise the Judicial Branch Contracting Manual.
+The Advisory Committee on Audits and Financial Accountability for the Judicial Branch recommends that the Judicial Council, effective August 1, 2018, revise the Judicial Branch Contracting Manual.
 A copy of the revised chapters of the manual showing the recommended revisions in track changes is attached to this report as Attachment A.

-Previous Council Action
+Relevant Previous Council Action

-At the Judicial Council's regular business meeting on August 26, 2011, the council adopted the initial version of the manual, effective October 1, 2011, the operative date of substantive requirements of the California Judicial Branch Contract Law (JBCL).
-In December 2011, April and August 2012, December 2013, June 2015, and June 2016, the council adopted revisions to the manual.
-The version of the manual adopted by the council in June 2016, effective July 1, 2016, remains in effect as of the date of this report.
+At the Judicial Council's regular business meeting on August 26, 2011, the council adopted the initial version of the Judicial Branch Contracting Manual (referred to as the JBCM or the manual), effective October 1, 2011, the operative date of substantive requirements of the California Judicial Branch Contract Law (JBCL).
+In December 2011, April and August 2012, December 2013, June 2015, June 2016, and July 2017, the council adopted revisions to the manual.
+The version of the manual adopted by the council in July 2017, effective August 1, 2017, remains in effect as of the date of this report.